MV Ulysses (2000)

-MV Ulysses is a RORO car ferry currently owned and operated by Irish Ferries.
+MV Ulysses is a roll-on/roll-off car ferry owned and operated by Irish Ferries.
 The ship was launched on 1 September 2000 at Aker Finnyards shipyard in Rauma, Finland and services the Dublin–Holyhead route.

-The vessel stands 12 decks high, at a height of 167.5 feet (approx 51 metres) from keel to mast.
-The vessel has five vehicle decks, including a stowable mezzanine deck consisting of two 'swing decks', called 'Plates', which are lowered to accommodate a greater number of 'low vehicles' (i.e. vehicles up to 2 metres high)—these swing decks are primarily used in holiday seasons when there is a much greater number of passenger vehicles.
+The vessel has 12 decks, with a total height of 167.5 feet from keel to mast.
+It has five vehicle decks, including a stowable mezzanine deck consisting of two swing decks, which are lowered to accommodate a greater number of vehicles up to 2 metres high.
+These swing decks are primarily used in holiday seasons when there is a much greater number of passenger vehicles.
 When launched she was the world's largest car ferry in terms of vehicle capacity.

 Design

 Ulysses was designed by Aker Finnyards and based on their Cruise Ferry 4000 concept design.
 She measures 50,938 GT, and is 209 m long, with a beam of 31.2 m and a draft of 6.4 m.
 She can carry 2,000 passengers and crew, 1,342 cars or 241 articulated trucks and trailers (or a mix of cars and freight vehicles).
 She has 228 passenger berths in 96 cabins, with passenger space spread over 12 decks.

 She is powered by four MaK M43 diesel engines, each delivering 7800 kW at 500rpm for a total power output of 31200 kW, that give her a service speed of 22 kn via two propellers.
 She also has three thrusters at the bow and one at the stern to aid in maneuvering.